CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![ns, manual](assets/manual-bits/ness-m016.png)
 Manual: happiness, thoughtfulness, ```hapyns, ^otfl.ns``` -- ***Deprecated***

 This termination should be written ‑ess detached, by the general rule, and not ns as given in the Manual.
 [E.g. goodness.]
 Detached n and ns can then be used, as in longhand, for the expression of the common terminations ‑ation and ‑ations.
+(Suplement)

 ![alt text](assets/supp-bits/goodness-s.png)
 Supplement: goodness